 Are there any new carry-on restrictions when traveling during the COVID-19?

 To ensure you and your carry-on are not separated during the flight, check with your airline for the latest updates before you start packing, as the rules might have changed due to COVID-19.
 For example, to reduce contact on the plane, some European carriers like Vueling and Iberia will ask you to check in your hand luggage free of charge.

 What is the standard carry-on luggage size?

 Carry-on size limits vary from airline to airline, but the universally accepted dimensions in the US are 22″ x 14″ x 9″ (55cm x 35.5cm x 23cm), including the handles and the wheels.
-If you want to make sure your cabin bag makes it on board on international flights, opt for one that stands at 21″ (53cm) or less.
+If you want to ensure your cabin bag makes it on board on international flights, opt for one that stands at 21″ (53cm) or less.
 Either way, we recommend you always check with your flight company first.

 What to pack in a carry-on bag?